ciberkleid/carvel-demo/README.md

 Scroll through the output and notice that the image tags are now SHAs.

-Re-run the last command above.
-Notice that it runs much more quickly since it does not have to build hello-app again or resolve the redis tags.
+Notice that kbld ran much more quickly the with the lock file as input since it did not have to build hello-app again or resolve the redis tags.
 You can delete the lock file (or the data for any particular image in the lock file) to force kbld to re-build or re-resolve a tag.

 The YAML output can be applied directly to Kubernetes.